flenniken/collections/readme.md

 The thumbnails page shows the collection’s thumbnails.

-Past the bottom of the thumbnails you see the collection's title and a more in depth description of the collection then on the index page.
+Past the bottom of the thumbnails you see the collection's title and a more in depth description of the collection than on the index page.

 You go back to the index page by scrolling to the bottom and tapping the index icon.